richstokes/InfiniChat/README.md

 # InfiniChat
-InfiniChat is an application that simulates conversations between two LLMs using Ollama.
+InfiniChat is a command-line application that simulates conversations between two LLMs using Ollama.
 The models maintain full conversation history, allowing them to reference previous exchanges.
 No real point, I just find it interesting to watch the exchanges.
 You can have them flesh out ideas, debate things, argue, or just give vague prompts and see what happens.

 <p align="center">
     <img src="https://github.com/richstokes/InfiniChat/blob/main/screenshot.png?raw=true" width="100%" alt="InfiniChat Screenshot">